stevegt/git-devops/README.md

 Architecture
 ------------

+- Bitcoin-like block chain
+- but forks are allowed
+- and payload can be arbitrary data, such as:
+    - transactions
+    - file diffs
+    - blobs
+    - chunks of blobs
+    - parameter/results lambda sets
+- transactions can include e.g. bond-like purchases in support of a given fork
+- multi-currency
+    - supports personal currencies -- everyone is their own central bank
+    - works like reputation points -- exchange rate reflects relative integrity of counterparties

+XXX

 Gdo manages one repository on each machine, with GIT_DIR set to /var/git-devops/repo.
 No two machines hold the exact same repository content; they each use the repo as a sparse cache.
 It's possible that